 - Provide WHS management to deliver all aims.

-4.39 The management plan (Durham World Heritage Site, 2017) has a number of issues in its Action Plan (p.36-45) that are relevant to our Neighbourhood Plan, as listed below:
+4.38 The management plan (Durham World Heritage Site, 2017) is now operational and can be treated as a material document for the purposes of identifying sources and support for the Neighbourhood Plan.
+It has a number of issues in its Action Plan (p.36-45) that are relevant to our Neighbourhood Plan, as listed below:

 - Objective 2.3 Pursue expansion of the WHS boundary (Action 2.3.1 Review inner and outer riverbanks for potential to become new boundary of the WHS2; Action 2.3.2 Build documentary evidence in support of the conservation and restoration of these historic Green Landscapes)